antleo-com/Word/p_The_Friends_and_Foes_of_Jesus.md

 Most English translations of the scriptures are handicapped in that they use the word friend incorrectly in four places, where the original greek uses another word (grk:ἑταῖρος:hetairos).
 This word, as Vine's Dicitionary of NT words puts it, is a term of kindly address, rather than a term of endearment.
 It could more accurately be translated as comrade, fellow, or in modern terms man or bro, as we might say to a passing acquaintance "Hey man, how are you?"

-It is quite interesting to note that this word in its noun form occurs in the scriptures, only thrice, and in all three instances the Lord can be seen using this form of address, just before rebuking someone's attitude.
+It is quite interesting to note that this word in its vocative noun form occurs in the scriptures, only thrice, and in all three instances the Lord can be seen using this form of address, just before rebuking someone's attitude.
 Look at the first instance:

 >   But he replied to one of them, Friend (Ἑταῖρε), I am doing you no wrong.
 Did you not agree with me for a denarius? - Matt 20:13